 Small-cell lung cancer differs from non-small-cell lung cancer in the following ways:

-Even secondhand tobacco smoke is a risk factor for lung cancer.
-Those living with a smoker have a 20% to 30% increase in the risk of developing lung cancer compared to people who are not exposed to secondhand smoke.
+- Even secondhand tobacco smoke is a risk factor for lung cancer.
+Those living with a smoker have an almost 30% increase in the risk of developing lung cancer compared to people who are not exposed to secondhand smoke.